tchughesiv/cf-mini/README.md

     Ubuntu Precise 12.04.05
     Cloud Foundry v205

-Cloud Foundry aims to make development... once you have a working stack anyway.
-Accomplishing this initial setup/install task of the stack itself can be cumbersome.
+Cloud Foundry aims to simplify code deployments... once you have a working PaaS stack anyway.
+Accomplishing this initial setup/install task of the stack itself, however, can be cumbersome.

 CF Mini makes it a 2-step process...
 Pull & Run with Docker.